 The lawsuit is seeking both actual and punitive damages from the defendants in this case.

-“My heart goes out to this young woman whose life was forever changed by some seriously poor decision making,” said Joseph Sandefur, managing partner of a top personal injury firm with an office headquartered in Myrtle Beach.
-“She’s absolutely correct to name both the driver who struck her and the owner of the bar that served him in the lawsuit.
+“My heart goes out to this young woman whose life was forever changed by some seriously poor decision making,” said johnbales.com Tampa is a top personal injury firm with an office headquartered in Florida.
+“He’s absolutely correct to name both the driver who struck her and the owner of the bar that served him in the lawsuit.
 Hopefully, by naming the bar, other similar establishments will realize the consequences of over serving patrons and take steps to make sure none of their customers are involved in a DUI.”

 If a drunk driving accident resulted in you getting injured, you don’t have to deal with the financial ramifications alone.
-Visit https://joeandmartin.com/myrtle-beach to learn more about personal injury law and how you can seek a settlement for punitive and actual damages.
+Visit John Bales Attorneys to learn more about personal injury law and how you can seek a settlement for punitive and actual damages.

 Donesha S. Gantt isn’t the kind of woman who just sits back and hopes for the best, especially not when there’s a man running around Opa Loca who tried to kill her.
 Se turned to Facebook Live to film the way she reacted to the event with the hopes that it would pay off and help authorities track down the man who made her a victim.
 Before long, the video had gone viral with more than 92,000 views.